ankesh1111/Tailwind_Project/README.md

 # About this project
 This Project made by me in three days

-In this project we have tried to clone frontend of Lyst.
+In this project we have tried to clone frontend of Tailwind.
 Project design is responsive for all screen sizes.

 # Here is the link of our website live on netlify: